kirgitgit/Testcustominstr/README.md

 # Excel Column Extractor

-A Python utility that extracts the first two columns from an Excel file and saves them to a new Excel file.
+A Python utility that extracts the first three columns from an Excel file and saves them to a new Excel file.

 ## Features

 - Reads any Excel file format supported by pandas
-- Extracts only the first two columns
+- Extracts only the first three columns
 - Creates a new Excel file with the extracted data
 - Provides detailed logging
 - Handles errors gracefully